csiro-robotics/mmd-reg/README.md

 ### GPU Wild Places Benchmarks

-Either run the GPU benchmarks below after processing the Wild Places data (it can take **hours to run**) or download our result file from the v1.0.0
+Either run the GPU benchmarks below (which can take **hours**) after processing the Wild Places data or download our result file from the v1.0.0
 release:

 ```bash